Geowil/LMPGames_ClassChanger/README.md

 LMP.ClassChanger ChangeCostItemID ItemID
 ```

 Replace ItemID with the item id from the database.
-Allows you to change the cost item id for the Currency Cost System from in-game.\
+Allows you to change the cost item id for the Currency Cost System from in-game.<br/><br/><br/>
-\